 Map of Residence Areas

-Defined Residential Communities (DRCs) are hallways in residence halls where students live with friends and hall mates who share similar interests, backgrounds, and identities.
+Defined Residential Communities (DRCs) are communities in residence halls where students can live with hall mates who share similar interests, backgrounds, and identities.
 The DRCs were originally created by UMass Amherst students and today serve as living and learning communities that support personal growth and academic success.

 What to Expect

-Students who live in the DRCs connect with professional staff and faculty who work with them to build a solid community of peers.
-Living in a DRC includes the following:
+Students who live in the DRCs connect with professional staff and faculty who work with them to build a community of peers.
+Living in a DRC can include the following:

 - Events and programs created by students in the community

-- Off-campus field trips lead by faculty and staff
+- Off-campus field trips led by faculty and staff

 - Opportunities to help coordinate large-scale campus events in partnership with various offices and academic departments